-or-

 Consider giving parents some concrete ideas for behavior management at home.

-There is an excellent section on "how to deal with parents" that is part of the Effective Teaching Power Pack.
+There is an excellent section on "how to deal with parents" that is part of the Catalyst: Tools for Effective Teaching 2.0 program.
 It was developed in cooperation with National Board Certified Teachers, and reflects the best advice available anywhere.
 It alone is worth the modest price of the program.
 Click here to order it today.

 One of the best and most highly recommended books on classroom management is available from Amazon.com.
 Click HERE to read about it and order it.